emersion/wleird/README.md

 # wleird

-A collection a Wayland clients doing weird things, for compositor testing.
+A collection of Wayland clients doing weird things, for compositor testing.

 ```shell
 meson build